THE BRANDENBURG GATE

 The temple was severely damaged by allied bombings during the Second World War.
 Consequently, a temporary roof was installed to protect the interior until reconstruction could begin in 1975.
 Finally, work finished in 1993, with a lower height than the original design but surmounted by a beautiful greenish copper dome.
 From the top, you can enjoy sweeping views of central Berlin.

-Inside the Berlin Cathedral is the Hohenzollerngruft crypt, which is home to the sarcophagi of various members of the Hohenzollern, a powerful German family who ruled in the 11th and 12th century.
+Getting inside the Berlin Cathedral with the audioguide (audioguides) is the Hohenzollerngruft crypt, which is home to the sarcophagi of various members of the Hohenzollern, a powerful German family who ruled in the 11th and 12th century.

 THE REICHSTAG BUILDING